dhis2/training-docs/content/tracker_use/tg_Capture_app.md

 #### Duplicates during registration

-Navigate back to the TEI front page list in capture by closing the person you just registered.
+Navigate back to the TEI front page list in capture by closing the dashboard of the person you just registered.

 ![](resources/images/capture/close_enrollment.png)